ropensci/europepmc/cran-comments.md

 Win-Builder:

+Status: OK

 ## Reverse dependencies

-* I have run R CMD check on downstream dependencies using devtools::revdep_check() and found no problems related to this new version.
+* I have run R CMD check on downstream dependencies using revdepcheck::revdep_check() and found no problems related to this new version.

 ---